 - Meet the pre-pharmacy course requirements and course equivalencies.

 Please note: International students need to meet additional eligibility requirements for admission into the PharmD program.
 Please review our Application Guidelines for International Students for more information.

 Complete your PharmCAS Application

-The 2018 PharmCAS application will open on July 18, 2017.
-There will be no separate USC supplemental Application.
+The PharmCAS application for fall 2022 entrance opens on July 14, 2021.
+There is no separate USC supplemental application.
 USC questions and pre-reqs will be incorporated in the PharmCAS application.